Learn something new every day

 More Info... by email

-Most pulling units are portable to be easily moved from pump system to pump system, or from wellbore to wellbore in oilfields.
+Most pulling units are portable so they can be easily moved from pump system to pump system, or from wellbore to wellbore in oilfields.
 The unit itself is typically mounted onto the back of a heavy duty truck or vehicle, making it easy to move.
-Most pulling unit operators are independent contractors who travel to the oilfield or tract of land that they’ve been hired to remove a system from.
+Most operators are independent contractors who travel to the oilfield or tract of land that they’ve been hired to remove a system from.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!